barghouthi/blog/_posts/2019-07-15-smt-probability.md

 ![Probability density function of axiom family]({{site.url}}/assets/probability2.png)

-So now you can use your favorite program synthesis engine to synthesize values for the unknowns such that $$y \geq x$$ and $w \leq 1/3$.
+So now you can use your favorite program synthesis engine to synthesize values for the unknowns such that the postcondition $$y \geq x$$ is true and and the failure probability $w \leq 1/3$.
 Say we pick `2*x` and `3*x` for `?1` and `?2`.
 We get the following program: